 Marry the flavour explosions of both Mexican and Korean cuisines and you get the best of both worlds at KoMex joint Vatos Urban Tacos.

 And with both cuisines, it’s nothing but the best.
 So tuck into their addictive kimchi carnitas fries, signature Baja fish or galbi short rib tacos, mango prawn quesadilla and more.
 All of this is best washed down with one of their makgeolitas; a tequila meets makgeolli concoction that’s so delicious!

 Vatos Urban Tacos is at 36 Beach Rd, Singapore 189766, tel: 6385 6010.

-A family that eats together stays together — that’s the mantra behind the communal menu (good for 4!) at Asian inspired restaurant, The Halia.
+A family that eats together stays together — that’s the mantra behind the communal menu (good for four!) at this Asian-inspired restaurant in the Botanic Gardens.
 After all, communal dining with shared dishes is a well-loved tradition in Asian culture.

 On the 12-course menu: poached prawn pasta, halia chilli crab, angus ribeye and more.
 Oh and your choice of beverage — we recommend the namesake Halia sangria — also served in a communal jug.